User Guide

 -

-marks the first and second task in the task list as completed.
+done_task 1 2marks the first and second task in the task list as completed.

-Illustration of usage of done_task
+Illustration of usage of done_task:

 Marking a task as uncompleted: undone_task